Anton Forsberg: Ottawa Senators

 After two months on the Jets roster without featuring for the club, Forsberg continued his journeyman season after he was claimed off waivers from the Jets by the Ottawa Senators on 17 March 2021.
 Forsberg played one game for Ottawa's AHL affiliate, the Belleville Senators, then was recalled to Ottawa.
 Forsberg suited up for the first time with Ottawa on 22 March in a backup role, and started in net on 25 March.
 On 5 May, Forsberg signed a one-year contract extension with the Senators.
 He served as backup to Matt Murray in Ottawa's net, though was initially acquired due to a series of injuries to the goaltenders in the Senators franchise.

 For the 2021–22 season, Forsberg started as Murray's backup.
 However, Murray's poor play and injuries allowed Forsberg to became the starter, and he appeared in 46 games for the Senators.
 On 27 December 2021, the Senators placed Forsberg in COVID-19 protocol.
 On 21 March 2022, the Senators signed Forsberg to a three-year, $8.25 million contract extension that carries a $2.75 million per year.
 After the acquisition of Cam Talbot during the off-season, it was planned that the two goalies would form a tandem.
 However, Talbot struggled with injuries.
 Forsberg was coming off his third consecutive win when on 11 February 2023 in a game versus the Edmonton Oilers, Forsberg tore the medial collateral ligament in both knees in a collision with teammate Travis Hamonic and the Oilers' Zach Hyman.
 He was stretchered off the ice and missed the remainder of the season.

+Forsberg surprised many by recovering from the dual MCL tears well enough to play the first preseason game in the 2023–24 NHL season.
+He continued to serve as the team's backup goaltender, playing in 30 games in each of the next two seasons to Joonas Korpisalo and Linus Ullmark, respectively.

 Los Angeles Kings

 After five seasons with the Senators, Forsberg was not offered a contract to return.
 On 1 July 2025, Forsberg left as a free agent and signed a two-year, $4.5 million contract with the Los Angeles Kings.
 In Forsberg's first appearance against the Senators as a member of the Kings, he recorded a shutout in a 1–0 win in Ottawa.
+Ahead of the Kings' first round matchup against the Colorado Avalanche in the 2026 Stanley Cup playoffs, Forsberg was chosen to start over starting goaltender Darcy Kuemper, who suffered with inconsistency in the final month of the regular season.
+Forsberg made his first career NHL playoff start in the process, making 30 saves in a 2–1 loss.
+He continued to play the rest of the series as the Kings were swept, losing all four games to the Avalanche.